SMILEY4/simple-library/simple-library-desktop/src/renderer/components/componentsDocu.md

 ## Slots / Slot-System

 Slots are used to group and label children of a component.
+Slots are identified by the name property.

 ```jsx
 <MyComponent>